uwuCaitlin/uwuCaitlin/README.md

 ## How do I make a payment?

-We accept PayPal payments from friends and family!This helps us!
+We accept PayPal payments from friends and family!
+This helps us!

 ## Learn about the editors